reekKiE/CompleteSuicideManual-En/English/chapter_3.md

 The most curious thing is what it feels like during the falling process and whether there is pain when landing.

 The 54-year-old man who jumped from the fourth floor of the building and was saved said: "I didn't feel afraid.
 I naturally jumped over the balcony railing with my whole body.
 I can't remember whether I felt pain when I fell to the ground, but I knew it."
 He still fell to the ground."
 Regarding the feeling of continuing to fall in mid-air, he said: "In the process of jumping to the ground, although it is a natural thing, I still think about whether the head or the feet landed first.
-The problem was probably because he didn’t want his face to touch the ground, so he naturally covered his face with his hands.”
+The problem was probably because he didn't want his face to touch the ground, so he naturally covered his face with his hands."

 A man who survived a fall from a height onto the glacier bank said: "It was as if I was sitting on huge wings and slowly descending.
 I thought calmly of myself and my family's future, and many memories passed by like lightning.
 My mind.
 After falling to the ground, my breathing was not disordered, and I lost consciousness without any pain.
 Although my head, hands, and feet collided with rocks or ice and were injured in many places, I didn't feel anything.
-It can be said that , there is no time more joyful than this moment!"
+It can be said that, there is no time more joyful than this moment!"

 There are countless examples of such falls due to accidents.
 What these experiences have in common is that they start to fall slowly and have very clear perception.
 There is no uneasiness or fear at all.
 It is almost like a dream.
 At this time, childhood memories often roll through the mind like a revolving lantern.
 Sometimes one sees mysterious lights, and sometimes one has an out-of-body experience and watches down at one's falling self.
 And when one finally lands on the ground, one loses consciousness in a peaceful mood.